 The B.A. degree with a major in General Engineering is intended for undergraduate students who desire a background in engineering and technology yet have neither the desire nor the intention to become practicing engineers.
 These students may, for example, plan to pursue graduate or professional study in architecture, business, law (e.g., intellectual property, patent law), or medicine.
 They may wish to work in areas which relate to engineering and technology such as public policy or to thrive in the global industrial economy.
 The Bachelor of Arts in General Engineering combines a foundation in engineering with liberal arts coursework.

-This degree is not an engineering degree and is not suitable for employment as a licensed, professional engineer.
-This program is not accredited by the Accreditation Board for Engineering and Technology (ABET).
+This program is not accredited by the Accreditation Board for Engineering and Technology.
 Students desiring careers as licensed, professional engineers should complete a B.S. degree in one of the engineering disciplines offered by the Whiting School.

 For more information about the program, students can view the General Engineering website.